-- Step 1 Choose Policies > Manage Policies and Profiles. - Step 2 On the Manage Policies and Profiles page, click Hardware Profiles. - Step 3 Select an existing hardware profile and click Apply. - On the Apply Profile screen, you can either choose Chassis (applicable for Cisco UCS S3260 type profiles) or Server(s) to which you want to apply the profile.
-These options are displayed based on the server platform you have selected. - Step 4 In the Apply Profile screen, click Select to select the chassis or servers to which you want to apply the profile. - Step 5 Check the Schedule Later check box to schedule the apply profile task at a later time. - Step 6 Select an existing schedule from the Schedule drop-down list or click on + create a new schedule.
-See Creating Schedules, on page 149. - Note You can go to Policies > Manage Schedules, select a schedule and click View Scheduled Tasks to view the scheduled task or click Remove Scheduled Tasks to delete scheduled tasks.
+Step 1 Choose Choose Policies > Manage Policies and Profiles.
+Step 2 On the Manage Policies and Profiles page, click Hardware Profiles.
+Step 3 On the or Serv an existing hardware profile and click Apply .
+Apply Profile screen, you can either choose Chassis (applicable for Cisco UCS S3260 type profiles) ver(s) to which you want to apply the profile.
+These options are displayed based on the server platform ve selected.
+Step 4 In the A In the Apply Profile screen, click Select to select the chassis or servers to which you want to apply the profile.
+Step 5 Check Check the Schedule Later check box to schedule the apply profile task at a later time.
+Step 6 Select an existing schedule from the Schedule drop-down list or click on + create a new schedule.
+See Creatin Schedules, on page 147.
+Note You can go to Policies > Manage Schedules , select a schedule and click View Scheduled Tasks to view the scheduled task or click Remove Scheduled Tasks to delete scheduled tasks.